Aceinna/docs_openrtk/tools/isp.rst

 A user can initiate bootloader at any time by sending ‘JI’ command (see below command’s format) to application program.
-This command forces the unit enter bootloader mode.
+This command forces the unit to enter bootloader mode.
 The unit will communicate at 57.6Kbps baud rate regardless of the original baud rate the unit is configured to.
 The Bootloader always communicates at 57.6Kbps until the firmware upgrade is complete.

-As an additional device recovery option immediately after powering up, every IMU381ZA will enter a recovery window of 100ms prior to application start.
+As an additional device recovery option immediately after powering up, every OpenIMU will enter a recovery window of 100ms prior to application start.
 During this 100mS window, the user can send ‘JI’ command at 57.6Kbs to the Bootloader in order to force the unit to remain in Bootloader mode.

-Once the device enters Bootloader mode via the ‘JI’ command either during recovery window or from normal operation, a user can send a sequence ‘WA’ commands to write a complete application image into the device’s FLASH.
+Once the device enters Bootloader mode via the ‘JI’ command either during recovery window or from normal operation, a user can send a sequence of ‘WA’ commands to write a complete application image into the device’s FLASH.

 After loading the entire firmware image with successive ‘WA’